ryanallen/words-of-my-perfect-teacher/README.md

 ## Ānandagarbha
 *bde mchog snying po*, another name of [Adhicitta](#adhicitta).

-## Angulimāla
-*sor mo threng ba*, one of the Buddha's disciples, who despite having killed nine hundred and ninety nine people, was able, by purifying his negative actions, to attain the level of [Arhat](#arhat).
-His name means "Garland of Fingers."

 ## Ancient Tradition
 *rnying ma pa*, the followers of the first teachings of [Secret Mantra](#secret-mantrayāna) propagated in Tibet by the great master [Padmasambhava](#padmasambhava-of-oḍḍiyāna) in the 8th century.
 Patrul Rinpoche belonged to this school.
 See also [Nyingmapa](#nyingmapa) and [Ancient Translations](#ancient-translations).